bigwiv/Biopython-cn/chr13.rst

 For interactive work, launching the IPython interpreter with the ``-pylab`` flag enables **matplotlib** integration, so graphics will pop up automatically.
-We°Øll use that during this demo.
+We‚Äôll use that during this demo.

 Now, within Python, read the tree file, giving the file name and the name of the format.